The 2024 ABSW Media Fellows have now all completed their placements with media outlets throughout the UK.

 Since February 2024 I hold the position of VaxHub Outreach and Public Engagement Manager and Lecturer.

-Stephen will take up a placement with Research Professional in September
+Stephen worked with Research Professional in September 2024.

 Stephen's Fellowship is supported by UCL Engineering.